UNM-CARC/QuickBytes/X11_forwarding.md

 ## On a PC

 Before getting started, download [MobaXterm](https://mobaxterm.mobatek.net) and install.
 This has a built in xserver, that will connect your computer to CARC.

-## Step by Step X11 forwarding with MATLAB
+## Step by Step Example of X11 forwarding with MATLAB

 1. In terminal sign into the CARC system using secure system connection.
 However, use a -X flag to enable X11 forwarding.